 “Dreamed up?
 What did you imagine–”

-“So, after you turned 15 you must have returned to your base ship, I’d say.
-Then once you turned 18 you were forced into D-conversion and marriage, and that made you jump ship without permission because you hated it.
-So if that’s the case–”
+Terra looked into the air as she thought.
+“So, you must have returned to your base ship after you turned 15, I'd say.
+Then you were forced into D-conversion and marriage once you turned 18, and you hated it so much you jumped ship without permission.
+So if that’s the case–” She quickly returned her gaze to Diode.

-“You don’t have to run away.”
+“You don’t have to run.”

-“Infiltrating into another clan is a violation of the clan territorial sovereignty rule, so a recapture squad is illegal.
-So if trackers come from the Gendo, my clan’s guards are going to stop them.
-Besides, travelling from one base ship to another uses an incredible amount of propellant.
-They won’t come that often… probably.”
+“The Endeavour clan’s guards aren’t that useless.”
+Diode looked up at her, and Terra nodded reassuringly.
+“A recapture squad is illegal because infiltrating another clan violates the clan territorial sovereignty rule.
+So if Gendō's trackers come, my clan’s guards will stop them.
+Besides, travelling from one base ship to another uses a huge amount of propellant.
+They won’t come that often... probably.”

 “You’re saying everything's okay, then?
-Despite all this?”
+Despite everything?”

 “Despite what?”